New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Learning the Basics

 Your ostomy nurse will teach you the fundamentals of pouch changes and stoma care.
-You'll be on a limited diet as your digestive system wakes up.
+You'll be on a limited diet.
 Fatigue is normal — rest is your best friend.
-Focus on learning one thing at a time.

 Week 3–4 — Growing Confidence